Mtanaka77/Water_and_Ice_Molecular_Dynamics_Simulation_by_TIP5P_Code/README.md

 However, the water energy with the exc=0 dryrun increases rather rapidly in the 4-atom sites of O-H-H-M, unlike the 5-atom TIP5P/Ew code with symmetric positive H-H and negative L-L sites.
+On the other hand, there occurs self-diffusion for the TIP5P code which must be corrected below.

 ### Note: P3Mtip5 Simulation Code is Self-Diffusive and Must be Corrected ###